ibid/ibid/docs/api/ibid.plugins.rst

    This is used internally by :meth:`@authorise() <authorise>`, but you can call it directly if you need more complex permission handling than :meth:`@authorise() <authorise>` allows for.

+   When you use this, you should ensure that *permission* is listed in :attr:`Processor.permission` or :attr:`Processor.permissions`.

 RPC
 ---